Stefan1007/wp2-project/README.md

 Key Features:
   - Teachers can create and manage online quizzes.
-  -Support for both multiple-choice and open-ended questions.
+  - Support for both multiple-choice and open-ended questions.
-  -Both teachers and students must create accounts and log in.
+  - Both teachers and students must create accounts and log in.
-  -Students can view their previous quiz attempts and results.
+  - Students can view their previous quiz attempts and results.
-  -Secure login and registration using Spring Security.
+  - Secure login and registration using Spring Security.
-  -Responsive and clean design that works well on all devices.
+  - Responsive and clean design that works well on all devices.